ctfer-io/terraform-provider-ctfd/docs/resources/challenge.md

 ### Optional

-- `connection_info` (String) Connection Information to connect to the challenge instance, usefull for pwn, web and infrastructure pentests.
+- `connection_info` (String) Connection Information to connect to the challenge instance, useful for pwn, web and infrastructure pentests.
 - `decay` (Number) The decay defines from each number of solves does the decay function triggers until reaching minimum.
 This function is defined by CTFd and could be configured through `.function`.
 - `files` (Attributes List) List of files given to players to flag the challenge. (see [below for nested schema](#nestedatt--files))
 - `flags` (Attributes List) List of challenge flags that solves it. (see [below for nested schema](#nestedatt--flags))